Schwerin: Early years

 Schwerin is enclosed by lakes.
 The largest of these lakes, the Schweriner See, has an area of 60 km2.
 In the middle part of these lakes there was a settlement of the Slavic Obotrite (dated back to the 11th century).
-The area was called Zuarin (Polabian Zwierzyn), and the name Schwerin is derived from that designation.
+The area was called Zuarin, and the name Schwerin is derived from that designation.
 In 1160, Henry the Lion defeated the Obotrites and captured Schwerin.
 The town was later expanded into a powerful regional centre.
 A castle was built on this site, and expanded to become a ducal palace.
 It is supposedly haunted by the small, impious ghost, called Petermännchen ("Peterman").

 In 1358, Schwerin became a part of the Duchy of Mecklenburg, making it the seat of the duchy from then on.
 About 1500, the construction of the Schwerin Palace began, as a residence for the dukes.
 After the division of Mecklenburg (1621), Schwerin became the capital of the Duchy of Mecklenburg-Schwerin.
 Between 1765 and 1837, the town of Ludwigslust served as the capital, until Schwerin was reinstated.

 Recent times

 In the mid-1800s, many residents from Schwerin moved to the United States, many to Milwaukee, Wisconsin.
 Today Milwaukee and Schwerin are sister cities.
 After 1918, and during the German Revolution, resulting in the fall of all the German monarchies, the Grand Duke abdicated.
 Schwerin became capital of the Free State of Mecklenburg-Schwerin thereafter.

-During World War II, Schwerin was hit by bombs in July 1940, on 7 April 1945 and 19 April 1945.
+During World War II, Schwerin was hit by bombs on four occasions during the bombing of Schwerin.
+The first attack took place in July 1940, causing only minor damage.
+After nearly 5 years of no attacks, the biggest air raid happened on 7 April 1945.
+1500 bombs were dropped on the city after missing its intended target, the freight station, killing 224 people and destroying 42 houses.
+A third attack happened on 19 April 1945.
+Ultimately, 3% of the city ended up being destroyed due to the aerial attacks.
 At the end of World War II, on 2 May 1945, Schwerin was taken by United States troops.
 It was turned over to the British on 1 June 1945, and one month later, on 1 July 1945, it was handed over to the Soviet forces, as the British and American forces pulled back from the line of contact to the predesignated occupation zones.

 Schwerin was then in the Soviet Occupation Zone which was to become the German Democratic Republic (GDR).
+Upon entering of Soviet forces, accounts of rape were reported by multiple inhabitants of the city.

 Initially, it was the capital of the State of Mecklenburg which at that time included the western part of Pomerania (Vorpommern).
 After the states were dissolved in the GDR, in 1952, Schwerin served as the capital of the Schwerin district (Bezirk Schwerin).